- Gold-Backed Tokens 101: How Does Gold Crypto Work?

 AABB Gold Token (AABBG)

-Unlike other gold-pegged tokens in which the gold comes from a range of sources, 100% of the gold purchased using AABBG comes directly from the company’s mining project.
-This cuts out the middleman, and ensures investors get their gold directly from the source.
+Unlike other gold-pegged tokens in which the gold comes from various sources, 100% of the gold purchased using AABBG comes directly from the company’s mining project.
+This cuts out the middleman and ensures investors get their gold directly from the source.
 It then uses a unique mine-to-token gold-backing format that verifies gold assets displayed by each token.

 The token has a current market cap of $97,382,859.21.
 It can only be purchased using an official AABB Wallet, and requires Bitcoin or Ethereum to make the transaction.